eshandas/django_project_template_mongo/README.md

-# Django Project Template Using SQL and MongoDB
+# An Admin Panel and DB Manager for Django with MongoDB

 ### About